observatorium/thanos-rule-syncer/README.md

     	The OIDC client secret, see https://tools.ietf.org/html/rfc6749#section-2.3.
   -oidc.issuer-url string
     	The OIDC issuer URL, see https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery.
+  -tenant string
+    	The name of the tenant whose rules should be synced.
   -thanos-rule-url string
     	The URL of Thanos Ruler that is used to trigger reloads of rules.
 We will append /-/reload.
 ```